 2. Miniature Pinscher

-The Miniature Pinscher is a toy breed that looks like a Doberman.
+The Miniature Pinscher is a toy breed that looks like a type of Doberman.
 Similar to a Doberman, a Miniature Pinscher needs plenty of daily exercise and mental stimulation to keep him happy.

 Despite his small size, he will often act like a guard dog.
 Mini Pinschers have the tendency to answer the door for their owners, and keep an eye on whoever comes near the house.